Request Information

 Agnese Angelini Brand designer

-Agnese Angelini is a Creative Project Manager and Brand Designer with a vast professional experience specializing in sustainable and ethical business practices (over 30 years).
-She currently serves as a faculty member at Rome Business School, teaching courses on Ethics in Branding and Customer Experience, and at RUFA – Rome University of Fine Arts, where she leads Strategic Branding and Sustainable Fashion courses.
-Angelini holds a Bachelor’s and Master’s Degree in Graphic Design from Enrico Cogno & Associa Design School and is pursuing a Degree in History of Art at the University of Napoli.
-Her teaching career spans more than a decade across multiple institutions including Florence Institute of Design and Polimoda.
-Angelini’s industry experience encompasses leadership roles in prestigious international brand agencies such as FutureBrand, Landor Associates, and Saatchi & Saatchi.
-She has contributed to high-profile brand identities for global clients like Juventus, Mazda, and Poste Italiane.
-Recognized with multiple International Design Awards, she holds advanced certifications in creativity coaching, strategic branding, and sustainable business practices from institutions including Cambridge University and Royal College of Art.
-Her work integrates academic rigor with applied expertise in ethical brand strategy and innovation.
+Agnese Angelini is a Creative Project Manager and Brand Designer with over 30 years of experience specialising in sustainable and ethical business practices.
+She lectures at Rome Business School and RUFA, teaching Ethics in Branding, Strategic Branding, and Sustainable Fashion.
+She holds a degree and master's in Graphic Design from Enrico Cogno & Associati Design School and has also taught at the Florence Institute of Design and Polimoda.
+Her career includes leadership roles at FutureBrand, Landor Associates, and Saatchi & Saatchi, with contributions to global brands such as Juventus, Mazda, and Poste Italiane.
+She holds advanced certifications in strategic branding and sustainable practices from Cambridge and the Royal College of Art.

 SIMONA MANZONI